With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Midland County, MI.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Midland County, Michigan can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Saginaw Psychological Services Inc is a mental health treatment center in Midland County, MI, located at 5912 Eastman Avenue, 48640 zip code area.
 Saginaw Psychological Services Inc provides outpatient treatment.
-Saginaw Psychological Services Inc offers group therapy, cognitive behavioral therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Saginaw Psychological Services Inc offers group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
 Saginaw Psychological Services Inc also supports people with trauma and people requiring dual diagnosis treatment.
 Additional services at Saginaw Psychological Services Inc consist of court-ordered outpatient treatment.

 Yes, Michigan offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.